Focus on Teaching Conference

 About the awards

-The TEACHING EXCELLENCE AWARD recognizes innovative and creative ideas developed and implemented by our inspirational educators at Georgian College.
+The TEACHING EXCELLENCE AWARD recognizes innovative and creative teaching approaches of our inspirational educators at Georgian College.
+The award celebrates Georgian peers, or teams, who:

-- demonstrate a commitment to excellence in their teaching practice and in facilitating student learning; or supporting teachers and teaching excellence; and
+- Demonstrate a commitment to excellence in their teaching practice and in facilitating student learning; or supporting teachers and teaching excellence; and

-- inspire the larger teaching and learning community at Georgian College through sharing of practice, mentoring, or otherwise providing support to colleagues.
+- Inspire the larger teaching and learning community at Georgian College through sharing of practice, mentoring, or otherwise providing support to colleagues.

 Criteria